ARCHER2-HPC/archer2-fortran-intro/section1.01/README.md

      internal-subprogram-part ]
   end [program-name]
 ```
 Optional components are represented with square brackets `[...]`.
-It
-follows that the shortest standard-conforming program will be (see
+It follows that the shortest standard-conforming program will be (see
 `example2.f90`):
 ```
 end
 ```
 If the `program-name` is present, it must be at both the beginning and
 the end, and must be the same in both places.

+Note that there is a `specification-part` followed by a `executable-part`
+of the program.
+This means that declarations must come before exectauble
+statements.
+One cannot freely interleave the two types of statements
+in a program unit (cf. C/C++).

 We will return to the `contains` statement in the context of modules.